annakirkpatrick/git-resources/time-tracking/time_tracking.md

 # Overview
 The script compute_time.py allows students and mentors to easily track time spent on code development projects through git commit messages.
-This document describes script installation, provides instructions for students on properly tracking their time in commit messages, and provides instructions on script use along with some suggestions for automation.
+This document describes script installation, provides instructions for students on properly tracking their time in commit messages, and provides instructions on running the script.

 # Script download, installation, and first-use configuration